-The Vermont durable power of attorney allows a representative, known as an Agent or Attorney-in-Fact to manage your financial affairs.
-The individual selected may conduct anything from simple bill paying to shepherding your investments.
-The person being represented, known as the Principal, should know that this form remains in effect if he or she should become incapacitated.
+A Vermont durable power of attorney form allows a representative, known as an “agent” or “attorney-in-fact,” to manage another individual’s financial affairs.
+The selected individual may conduct anything from simple bill paying to investment management.
+The person being represented, known as the “principal,” should know that this form remains in effect if he or she should become incapacitated.

-When making the decision of who to choose, the following factors should be noted;
+When deciding on who to choose, the following factors should be noted: